KeyanSong/431-2018/slides/class21/README.md

 ## Remaining Pre-Thanksgiving Deliverables

+- The Minute Paper after Class 21 is at http://bit.ly/431-2018-minute21.
+Please complete it by noon on Wednesday 2018-11-14.
 - [Homework 7](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework6/431-2018-hw7.md) is due to [Canvas](https://canvas.case.edu/) by noon on Friday 2018-11-16.
 There are 9 questions.
     - Before today's Class 21, you should have been able to do Questions 6-9.
     - After today's Class 21, you should be able to do all nine questions.